 Get a 60-90 minute massage every 2 weeks.
 A professional massage therapist may be able to work out the knots.
 Opt for medium to firm pressure to get deeper into the muscles.
 Getting elbows into your back may not feel pleasant during, but the stress-relieving effects are highly apparent later.

-Seek out a physical therapist.
+Seek out a physical therapist or occupational therapist.
 These professionals can help you safely work past pain and teach you exercises to improve your mobility and flexibility.

 Child's pose stretches the upper back.